-If you haven’t read the book, Wonder, you are missing out.
+If you haven’t read the book Wonder, you are missing out.
 It is a terrific book for all ages.
 As we read through the book together, I realized there were so many pop culture references from my formative years that I thought it might be difficult for A- to follow along.
 But it turns out, she didn’t really need to know who Doogie Howser was to enjoy this book about acceptance and being kind.

 But, even though the kids did not need to know all the pop culture references, I thought it would be fun to share some of my generation’s “cool” with the younger generation.

 So we started our Wonder book club with fond memories of a 10,000 Maniacs concert.
-I told the kids all about my one and only live concert with Natalie Merchant and then we listened to her song from the book title.
+I told the kids all about my one and only live concert with Natalie Merchant, and then we listened to her song from the book title.

-I went systematically through the book pulling up any reference from my childhood that the kids might not know.
+I went systematically through the book, pulling up any references from my childhood that the kids might not know.
 I excitedly talked about them all while reliving my glory years.
 The kids stared at me in fascination (or possible embarrassment … it’s often hard to decipher those emotions).
 Anyway, I tend to think they were just as excited as their 40Something leader when I introduced them to:

 - Doogie Howser

 - Darth Sidious (yes, I’m a major Star Wars nerd)